Kong/docs.konghq.com/app/konnect/reference/custom-dns.md

 To add a custom URL to Dev Portal, you need:

-* A domain and access to configure the domain's DNS `CNAME` records.
+* A domain and access to configure the domain's DNS `CNAME` records
-* Your organization's auto-generated default Dev Portal URL.
+* Your organization's auto-generated default Dev Portal URL
-* A [CAA DNS](https://datatracker.ietf.org/doc/html/rfc6844) record that allows `pki.goog` only if any pre-existing CAA DNS records are present on the domain.
+* A [CAA DNS](https://datatracker.ietf.org/doc/html/rfc6844) record that only allows `pki.goog` if any pre-existing CAA DNS records are present on the domain

 You can also choose to [self-host the Dev Portal with Netlify](/konnect/dev-portal/customization/netlify/) or any other static hosting service that supports single page applications.